cloud-gov/product/helpwanted/CustomBrokerDemo.md

 - Given the repository is cloned locally
 - And the Client has all requirements installed
 - And the Client provides a correct configuration file
-- And the Client runs the code in the repository
+- When the Client runs the code in the repository
 - Then the Broker can be accessed via it's URL
 - And the Broker offers the configured plans
 - And the Client can see the broker's plans in Stratos